FLWL/aoc-auto-game/README.md

 An API for programmatically starting Age of Empires II: The Conquerors matches with specified settings.

 ## Features
+* msgpack-rpc based API that is callable from many languages, including Python, Java and C++
 * Change any game setting available in the in-game lobby programmatically
+* Allow a single-player match to run even after minimizing the game
-* Launch games with those settings
+* Launch games with desired settings
+* Determine when a match ends
-* Wait until the match has concluded
+* Determine the winning players
 * Exit from a match

 ## Usage